 For additional SSL technical details, check out our blog post: Introducing Universal SSL.

 - the hostnames they cover, and

 Universal SSL certificates only support SSL for the root or first-level subdomains such as example.com and www.example.com.
 To enable SSL support on second, third, and fourth level subdomains such as dev.www.example.com or app3.dev.www.example.com, you can:

 - Upgrade to a Business or Enterprise plan to upload a Custom SSL certificate.

 - Purchase a Dedicated SSL certificate with Custom Hostnames.

 Universal SSL uses Server Name Indication (SNI) certificates with Elliptic Curve Digital Signature Algorithm (ECDSA).
+It is possible for Cloudflare Support to enable non-SNI support for domains on Pro, Business, or Enterprise plans for Universal, Dedicated, Custom, or Custom Hostname certificates.
 SNI and ECDSA certificates work with the following modern browsers:

 Desktop Browsers installed on Windows Vista or OS X 10.6 or later:

 - Firefox 2